-The defense mechanism affects our health at every age and researchers are striving to understand precisely how. mo ag of ing discovery.
+The defense mechanism affects our health at every age-and researchers are striving to understand precisely how.

+MORE THAN a half centurago, a long-term study-or of the first sizable studiof its kind-led to a surpri ing discovery.
 In 1967, researchers in the United Kingdom began tracking the heal of some 17,500 British civil servants ag 40 to 64 in the Whitehall area of Londo The researchers found that employees where a low in the hierarchy, such as office support staff, died earlier and at a high rate than senior civil servants who occupie the upper echelons of society.
 Inexplicably, the lower-ranked employees suffered a great incidence of coronary heart disease.